Beth Barnes

 Evaluation Integrity

 A recurring theme in METR's work is that advanced AI systems can threaten the evaluation process itself.
-A model may exploit a task bug, overfit to a benchmark, notice that it is being tested, behave differently under evaluation, or appear competent only under a particular scaffold.
+A model may exploit a task bug, overfit to a benchmark, notice that it is being tested, behave differently under evaluation, appear competent only under a particular scaffold, or receive a public report that hides the conditions under which a result was obtained.

 This makes Barnes' work especially important for frontier AI governance.
 The measurement body is not measuring a passive artifact.
 It is measuring systems that may use tools, adapt to context, infer incentives, and eventually assist in building their own successors.
 Evaluation integrity therefore becomes a safety problem, not only a methodology problem.